Thursday, 15 June 2006

 Having forgotten to buy fruit, or steal it, we found our muesli a bit austere this morning.

-A wrinkled fellow working in his garden said it was 6kms to Épinac, but it didn’t seem possible, because we were soon amongst apartment blocks and strange towers, which turned out to be the remains of the coal mine.
+A wrinkled fellow working in his garden said it was 6 km to Épinac, but it didn’t seem possible, because we were soon amongst apartment blocks and strange towers, or chimneys, which turned out to be the remains of a coal mine.

 Épinac was a coal mining town and consequently one of the first in France to have a railway (now closed).
 They also had electricity very early, for the same reason, and a massive bottle-making enterprise supplying the surrounding vineyards.